Anti-Revolutionary Party: Dissolution

 Meanwhile, a process of merger had started between the KVP, ARP and CHU.
 In 1974 they founded a federation called the Christian Democratic Appeal (CDA).
 In the formation of a common Christian democratic identity anti-revolutionary Aantjes played a decisive role: he orients the party towards the sermon on the Mount where Christ says that Christians should clothe the naked and feed the hungry.
 In the 1977 election, they campaigned together under as the CDA.
 Some prominent anti-revolutionaries, like Aantjes did not agree the CDA/VVD cabinet that was formed after the election and wanted to continue with the PvdA.
 However, they supported the cabinet politically.
 A group of these anti-revolutionaries left the CDA in 1981 to found the left-wing Christian Evangelical People's Party.

 While the ARP was one of the dominant forces in the merged party, it was not until 2002 that a CDA member with anti-revolutionary roots became Prime Minister, Jan Peter Balkenende.

-Name

-The Anti-Revolutionary Party derived its name from its opposition to the ideals of the liberal French Revolution (and certainly against those of Marxists).
-The label conservative was already taken by a parliamentary group of monarchists and colonialists, who fell out of favour in the late 19th century.
-In its early years, the terms anti-revolutionary and Christian historical were used interchangeably.
-With the split between the ARP and the Christian Historical Union the terms began to gain their own separate meanings.

-Ideology and issues
+Ideology

-The ARP started out as an orthodox Protestant party, heavily opposed to the ideals of the French revolution.
+The ARP started out as an Orthodox Protestant party, heavily opposed to the ideals of the French Revolution.
 Against the revolution, they put the Bible: instead of liberty, it favoured divine providence, instead of equality it favoured hierarchy and instead of brotherhood it favoured sovereignty in its own circle.
 Its ideals could be summed up in the tripartite motto "God, the Netherlands and the House of Orange".
 For most of its history it maintained this conservative Protestant image.
 In the 1960s and 1970s the party began to adopt a more left-wing "radical evangelical" image.